-The ACT88329 has 7 GPIO pins.
+The ACT88327 has 7 GPIO pins.
 The GPIOs allow a variety of functions to be implemented.
 They can be used as inputs or open drain outputs.
-The GPIOs do not have push-pull functionality.
 Their polarity can also be changed.
-These options allow implementation of a variety of system functions plus flexibility of functions tied to each pin.
-Examples of system functions that can be implemented are nRESET, Power Good (PG) output, interrupt request or interrupt pin (nIRQ), digital output from power okay (POK) signal from individual regulators. digital outputs to control external regulators (EXT EN), digital input lines to monitor power good signals from external regulators (EXT_PG), digital input to control power sequencing or regulator ON/Off, control input used to enter or exit sleep (SLEEP) and deep sleep (DPSLP) modes, inputs to control Dynamic Voltage Scaling (DVS) in the Buck regulators, and outputs for the SYSMON and SYMWARN functions.
-All GPIOs are capable of the functionality described above.
-All GPIOs are 5V compliant and can be pulled to 5V regardless of their bias supply.
+These options allow implementation of a variety of system functions and also allow flexibility of functions tied to each pin.
+Examples of system functions that can be implemented are nRESET, Power Good (PG) output, interrupt request or interrupt pin (nIRQ), digital output from power okay (POK) signal from individual regulators, digital outputs to control external regulators (EXT_EN), digital input lines to monitor power good signals from external regulators (EXT_PG), digital input to control power sequencing or regulator ON/Off, control input used to enter or exit sleep (SLEEP) and deep sleep (DPSLP) modes, inputs to control Dynamic Voltage Scaling (DVS) in the Buck regulators, and outputs for the SYSMON and SYMWARN functions.
+Are all GPIOs are 5V compliant and can be pulled to 5V regardless of their bias supply.